kyma-project/busola/add-ons/README.md

-# Add-Ons Configuration UI
+# Addons Configuration UI

 ## Overview

-This project contains an application with the Add-Ons Configuration UI page for the Kyma Console.
-The view enables you to list add-ons configurations.
+This project contains an application with the Addons Configuration UI page for the Kyma Console.
+The view enables you to list Namespace-scoped and cluster-wide addons configurations.

 ## Installation